Image Description: a closeup of dandelion fluff, or pappus, that carries the seeds.

 ADHD / ADD

-No, you're not lazy or unmotivated.Photo description: Union Square and Maiden Lane cross-crossed with string lights in San Francisco, CA at night.
+No, you're not lazy or unmotivated.Photo description: Union Square and Maiden Lane criss-crossed with string lights in San Francisco, CA at night.
 Photo credit: Laurie Ferguson, 2021.

 One day she finishes things well, and the next day it's like she's never seen the task before.
 It's because she has "spent" all her energy and needs to replenish.
 Think of ADD / ADHD like a bank account.
 It takes time to save up enough capital for the next task.
 It's not because she can't do the task, it's because she can't always do it when required.
 People with ADD or ADHD get mislabeled as "lazy," "oppositional," or "unmotivated."
 Most of my clients with ADD or ADHD want to get good grades, do well at work, and not upset their parents, boss, or spouse.
 Most feel terrible that they are letting people down.
 If it goes on too long, those negative labels are easier to believe about yourself.
 We can help people before that happens.